Charlottenlund Palace

-Charlottenlund Palace (Charlottenlund Slot) is a former royal summer residence in Charlottenlund, some 10 km north of central Copenhagen, Denmark.
-The palace was named after Princess Charlotte Amalie, who was responsible for the construction of the original palace.
+Charlottenlund Palace (Charlottenlund Slot) is a former summer residence of the Danish royal family located in Charlottenlund, some 10 km north of central Copenhagen, Denmark.

+The palace is named after Princess Charlotte Amalie, who was responsible for the construction of the original palace.
 It was later extended and adapted for Crown Prince Frederick VIII to a design by Ferdinand Meldahl in the early 1880s.

 From 1935 to 2017, the building has housed the Danish Biological Station (Dansk Biologisk Station), later renamed Danish Fishery Survey and in the final years called DTU Aqua.
 It is now a cultural event venue.
 The Great Hall is occasionally used for classical concerts.

 History

 Origins

 In 1622, King Christian IV established a new deer park at the site, which was to replace Rosenborg Deer Park at Rosenborg Castle just outside Copenhagen.
 It was referred to variously as "Kongens nye dyrehave ved Skovshoved" ("The King's new deer park at Skovshoved"), "Gentofte dyrehave ved stranden" ("Gentofte deer park by the beach"), "Den lille dyrehave ved Ibstrub" ("The small deer park at Ibstrub") and "Freudendahl".

 In 1663, King Frederick III ceded the deer park to one of his courtiers, Jacob Petersen (kammertjener, later rigsbaron).
 With Henrik Ruse, he opened an inn at the site.